-well adapted sensors, observing systems, control and processing procedure to have validated in-situ information, coherent spatial and time sampling strategies of core variables dedicated to the each research and/or monitoring question that may be different for different regions.

-identification of measurable proxies (or couple of correlated parameters) if the parameter we want to survey is not measurable, well adapted forecasting models, constant improvement through well supported technical research and development to provide new, cheaper, more energy efficient and reliable observing systems.
+- well adapted sensors, observing systems, control and processing procedure to have validated in-situ information, - coherent spatial and time sampling strategies of core variables dedicated to the each research and/or monitoring question that may be different for different regions. - identification of measurable proxies (or couple of correlated parameters) if the parameter we want to survey is not measurable, well adapted forecasting models, constant improvement through well supported technical research and development to provide new, cheaper, more energy efficient and reliable observing systems.

-JERICO NEXT
+eneral Assembly 2 workshop - JERICO - 7

+In the first state of the second state of the
-In JERICO 1, we focused on the acquisition, processing, control, and quality of the core parameters.
-This objective has to be strengthened in two ways:

-first, to reinforce the European cooperation to interoperate existing JERICO observing systems and new ones, by testing new sensors and promoting more best practices on the core parameter observing systems.

-then by testing, qualifying new kinds of observatories as coastal profilers, sea bottom observatories, HR radar in order to integrate them into the coastal observatory network.

-But the second objective should be how to link biological processes with these core physical and chemical parameters in order to better understand the strong interaction between physics and bio-geochemistry, and to understand how the marine ecosystems react to the alobal change.
+- In JERICO 1, we focused on the acquisition, processing, control, and quality of the core parameters.
+This objective has to be strengthened in two ways: - first, to reinforce the European cooperation to interoperate existing JERICO observing systems and new ones, by testing new sensors and promoting more best practices on the core parameter observing systems. - then by testing, qualifying new kinds of observatories as coastal profilers, sea bottom observatories, HR radar in order to integrate them into the coastal observatory network. - But the second objective should be how to link biological processes with these core physical and chemical parameters in order to better understand the strong interaction between physics and bio-geochemistry, and to understand how the marine ecosystems react to the global change.

+Internet of the second second
-In JERICO, we are not totally out the biology requirements.
-Even if a major part of JERICO activity is more technical (WP3 and 4), JERICO is also focussed on achieving defined research goals, JERICO research tasks were broad in scope covering physics, biogeo-chemistry but also biology as detailed below:

-- 1) Task 1.4 focussed on how coastal observatories can help to monitor marine biodiversity and proposing a long term implementation strategy.

-2) WP8 to valorise the observing infrastructure facilities. - 3) Task 10.1, development of new tools for monitoring the biological components, that include phytoplankton, zooplankton, suprabenthos, and benthic organisms. - Task 10.2, implementation of physical-chemical sensors on Ferryboxes (mainly): for contaminants, algal pigments, carbonate systems (pCO2, pH and alkalinity).
+- In JERICO, we are not totally out the biology requirements.
+Even if a major part of JERICO activity is more technical (WP3 and 4), JERICO is also focussed on achieving defined research goals, JERICO research tasks were broad in scope covering physics, biogeo-chemistry but also biology as detailed below; - Task 1.4 focussed on how coastal observatories can help to monitor marine biodiversity and proposing a long term implementation strategy.
+WP8 to valorise the observing infrastructure facilities. - Where to valorise the observing initiastructure facilities.
+Task 10.1, development of new tools for monitoring the biological components, that include phytoplankton, zooplankton, suprabenthos, and benthic organisms. - Task 10.2, implementation of physical-chemical sensors on Ferryboxes (mainly): for contaminants, algal pigments, carbonate systems (pCO2, pH and alkalinity).